The Railway Stories: Michael Angelis recordings

 The first new Railway Stories recording in over 10 years was released on CD by BBC Audiobooks in March 2006.
 It contained adaptations of the first three Railway Series books, and was narrated by Michael Angelis.
 So far, six such CDs have been released, each containing three volumes from the Railway Series.

-The CDs are more reflective of the Thomas the Tank Engine and Friends TV series than the Railway Series books.
+The CDs are more reflective of the Thomas & Friends TV series than the Railway Series books.
 This is evident through the cover art, which uses promotional images from the recent series', the storytelling style, and the splicing of several of the songs from the TV series within the stories.

-The first volume of The Railway Stories that Angelis narrated (consisting of The Three Railway Engines, Thomas the Tank Engine, and James the Red Engine) is available for download at the iTunes Store as well.
+The first volume of The Railway Stories that Angelis narrated—consisting of The Three Railway Engines, Thomas the Tank Engine, and James the Red Engine—is available for download at the iTunes Store as well.

 Angelis has also recorded a number of stories for the "Thomas & Friends Audio Range".
 Each book, which is of a similar form to those in the My Thomas Story Library range, is accompanied by a CD containing the story narrated by Angelis, with sound effects and music.
 Known subjects include: Thomas, Gordon, Henry, James, Toby, Bertie and Terence.

 Other recordings

-There have been other audiobooks containing stories from The Railway Series, although most of these are based on stories re-written for the Thomas and Friends TV series.
+There have been other audiobooks containing stories from The Railway Series, although most of these are based on stories re-written for the Thomas & Friends TV series.